 Stories I Only Tell My Friends by Rob Lowe.
 In this autobiography, actor Lowe reveals details of his romance with Princess Stephanie of Monaco.

 Caroline & Stephanie: The Lives of the Princesses of Monaco by Susan Crimp and Patricia Burstein.
-Biography, published in 1988.
-Out of print, but sometimes available from Alibris.
+Published in 1988.

 True Grace: The Life and Times of an American Princess by Wendy Leigh.
 Biography of American actress Grace Kelly, who became Princess Grace of Monaco.
 Despite her beauty and success, her life had more than its share of unhappiness.